syntro-opensource/silverstripe-phpstan/README.md

 ## Known Limitations

 * The type of the `owner` property can't be reasoned about for extensions.
 You must use `getOwner()`.
 Related Issues: [#1043](https://github.com/phpstan/phpstan/issues/1043) and [#1044](https://github.com/phpstan/phpstan/issues/1044)

+## Credits

+* [Symbiote & Contributors](https://github.com/symbiote/silverstripe-phpstan) For running this module up to PHPStan 0.11